 So, let your values be valuable to you.
 Everyone is on their own path, and no one can tell you what your core values are but you.

-Don’t Be Afraid To Rework Your List In Future
+Don’t Be Afraid to Rework Your List in the Future

 |||^||The Atlantic: 21 Charts That Explain American Values Today|